NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 Create a better visualization of the dependency graph that is printed by the `dotnet nuget why` command by displaying a tree rather than just printing out a list of dependencies.

 Packages acquired through `PackageDownload` are recorded in the `project.assets.json` file under `project -> frameworks -> {frameworkName} -> downloadDependencies`.
 However, since they are recorded under `downloadDependcies` rather than `dependencies` they are not included in the current output of the `dotnet nuget why` command.
 In the future packages acquired through `PackageDownload` can be included in the output of the `dotnet nuget why` command.

+The NuGet restore operation downloads other packages during dependency resolution which are not part of the final dependency graph that the `dotnet nuget why` command prints out.
+The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.
+In the future these other packages can also be included in the dependency graph that the `dotnet nuget why` command prints out.

 ## Appendix